WB TET Syllabus Download PDF – প্রাইমারি টেট সিলেবাস

 • Socialization processes: Social world & children (Teacher, Parents, Peers)

-• Piaget, Kohlberg and Vygotsky: Constructs and critical perspectives
+• Piaget, Kohlberg, and Vygotsky: Constructs and critical perspectives

 • Concepts of child-centered and progressive education